Cross selling is a natural extension of trying to get a larger share of the customer's wallet.

-After acquiring a new customer, the sales and account management teams put their entire effort in:
+After acquiring a new customer, the sales and account management teams put their entire effort into:

 1. Ensuring that the customer spends more with them; and